Children and Malaria: Reducing the RiskSkip to the navigation

 Children who travel to areas where malaria is present

-If you intend to travel to an area where malaria is present, try to prepare for your trip at least 6 weeks in advance.
+If you intend to travel to an area where malaria is present, try to prepare for your trip several months in advance.
 Learn about the prevention and treatment of malaria in children.
 The most current information about your travel destination and the risk of malaria is available from:

 - Centers for Disease Control and Prevention (CDC).